-This specialty track is designed to provide residents with advanced experience in assessment and management of patients of all ages with ocular motor, binocular vision and visual perceptual anomalies.
-Residents will gain experience in vision therapy techniques, neuro-rehabilitation activities and educational advocacy methods appropriate for patients with congenital and acquired brain injuries and neuro-optometric lesions.
-Our clinic draws from a common core of patients, including school children with reading challenges, young adults with sports vision related traumatic brain injuries, visually mature patients with anomalous adaptations to early onset strabismus and amblyopia, and adults with clinical outcomes following vascular accidents.
+This specialty track is designed to provide residents with advanced experience in the assessment and management of patients of all ages with the ocular motor, binocular vision, and visual perceptual anomalies.
+Residents will gain experience in vision therapy techniques, neuro-rehabilitation activities, and educational advocacy methods appropriate for patients with congenital and acquired brain injuries and neuro-optometric lesions.
+Our clinic draws from a common core of patients, including school children with reading challenges, adults with traumatic brain injuries, visually mature conditions, patients with anomalous adaptations to early-onset strabismus and amblyopia, children with cortical vision impairment or developmental and adults with clinical outcomes following vascular accidents.
 Our residents can gain experience working independently with all of these populations.

 Cornea and Contact Lenses